 It should be noted that the MET approach was designed to build a classification system of different activities for research purposes - MET values "do not estimate the energy cost of physical activity in individuals in ways that account for differences in body mass, adiposity, age, sex, efficiency of movement, geographic and environmental conditions in which the activities are performed.
 Thus, individual differences in energy expenditure for the same activity can be large and the true energy cost for an individual may or may not be close to the stated mean MET level as presented in the Compendium." (as quoted from the main page of the Compendium of Physical Activities)

-With any activity, the more activity that is done, the more calories that are burned.
+With any activity, the more activity, the more burned calories.

-To increase the rate that calories are burned backpacking, increasing the load in the pack, the speed of the hike, the variation in terrain, as well as the total time hiking will all increase the MET value that calories are burned at.
+To increase the rate that calories are burned backpacking, increasing the load in the pack, the speed of the hike, the variation in terrain, as well as the total time hiking will all increase the MET value.
+A higher MET value means a higher rate of calorie burn.

 - Arizona State University Healthy Lifestyles Research Center – Compendium of Physical Activities – Walking